TechieTeee/GCP-Data-Engineering-Quest/README.md

   * Ran transformation job outputs to BigQuery.

 ## Part 2: ETL Processing on Google Cloud Using Dataflow and BigQuery
+Built several Data Pipelines that ingested data from a publicly available dataset into BigQuery, using Google Cloud services, specifically Cloud Storage, Dataflow and BigQuery.
  ## Part 2 Objectives Achieved